margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> completing projects due to meet the deadline.

 His job is to write about the news in the world,
-<br> shining a light on events have just unfurled.
+<br> shining a light on events that have unfurled.

 Talking to people to gather details about events,
 <br> he listens compassionately for new story contents.

 And researching records, he discovers key facts,
-<br> that validate what he learned from hsi leading contacts.
+<br> that validate what he learns from his leading contacts.

-Then he writes articles about what he learned,
+Then he writes articles about what he has learned,
 <br> ready to be published for citizens concerned.

 Each day for him is a new adventure,